jrs-coding-school/jrs-pre-work-workshop/js-intro/index.md

 # JavaScript Basics

+> Software is eating industries.
+JavaScript is eating software.

 JavaScript is a programming language commonly used in web development.
 It was originally developed by Netscape as a means to add dynamic and interactive elements to websites.
 Alongside HTML and CSS, JavaScript is one of the three core technologies of World Wide Web content production; the majority of websites employ it, and all modern Web browsers support it without the need for plug-ins.

 JavaScript is also used in environments that are not Web-based.
 JavaScript runs everywhere from a web browser to a web server to a database to a drone to a [refrigerator](https://github.com/GEMakers/gea-plugin-refrigerator).

-> Software is eating industries.
-JavaScript is eating software.

 In this session we will explore some JavaScript fundamentals including:

-- Values - Every value has a type that determines its role.
+- **Values** - Every value has a type that determines its role.
-- Operators - Combine and transform values with operators.
+- **Operators** - Combine and transform values with operators.
-- Expressions - A fragment of code that produces a value.
+- **Expressions** - A fragment of code that produces a value.
-- Variables - A variable is used within a computer program to remember something.
+- **Variables** - A variable is used within a computer program to remember something.
-- Environment - A program starts up in its environment which _is not empty_.
+- **Environment** - A program starts up in its environment which _is not empty_.
 It contains variables to interact with the surrounding system.
-- Functions -
+- **Functions**
-- Control Flow - Executing statements in straight-line order isn’t the only option we have.
-We can control different routes for the code to flow based on a Boolean (true/false) value.
+- **Control Flow** - Control different routes for the code to flow based on a Boolean (true/false) value.
-- Arrays - JavaScript provides a data type specifically for storing sequences of values.
+- **Arrays** - JavaScript provides a data type specifically for storing sequences of values.

-The goal of this session is to provide new boot camp students with a common set of programming tools.

 ## Values

-Values - Every value has a type that determines its role.
-There are six basic types of values in JavaScript: numbers, strings, Booleans, objects, functions, and undefined values.
+Every value has a type that determines its role.
+There are six basic types of values in JavaScript:

+- number
+- strings
+- Booleans (True or False)
+- objects
+- functions
+- undefined values

 ## Operators